rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 how he made a voxel engine written in Rust using wgpu.

-Currently voxel rendering, chunk management, flying camera, and simple lightning are implemented.
+Currently voxel rendering, chunk management, flying camera, and simple lightning is implemented.
 The source code is released on [github][voxel_engine_github].

 _Discussions: